Lampreado

-Lampreado, also known as Lambreado or “Payaguá Mascada”, is a dish typical of the cuisine of Paraguay, that has a high nutritional value.
+Lampreado, also known as Lambreado or Payaguá Mascada, is a Paraguayan fried cake made of cassava and beef.

-This is a fried cake the base of which is one of the most characteristic features of culinary taste of Northeast of Paraguay: cassava (cassava Manihot = Manihot utilísima, "family plant of Euphorbiaceae which roots are edible and for its high content of starch used to produce a flour which is high in protein).

 Origin of name

-While the word "Lambreado" is a degeneration of the correct "Lampreado" there is little data about the origin of the name of this fried cake made of cassava, known in Paraguay as mandioca, and beef.
+While the word "Lambreado" is a variation of the older "Lampreado," there is little data about the origin of the name.

 In Paraguay, a Castilian-Guarani bilingual country, and in Northeastern Argentine (where the Guarani language is also spoken) it is also called "payaguá mascada", an allusion to one of the tribes of the Guarani people ("payaguáes") who populated the Paraguayan geography in pre-Columbian times.

 Ingredients

 There are several varieties of "Lampreado."
 The more traditional ingredients are as follows: cassava/mandioca, boiled and ground beef, garlic, onion, salt, oil and breadcrumbs.

-In other varieties that are heavier on the stomach (but which according to many are tastier), pella or pork fat is used, and the starch and cassava are mixed with raw meat.
+In other varieties, pork fat is used, and the starch and cassava are mixed with raw meat.

 Preparation

-The preparation process is simple.
 The cassava is peeled and cooked in salted water until it is reasonably soft but not too soft.
 It is then mashed and mixed with ground beef, garlic and onions previously fried in oil, and salt and breadcrumbs.

-With this mixture, you get “small cakes”, or more properly "tortillas” which are fried in oil.
+This mixture produces small cakes or tortillas, which are fried in oil.

-To reduce its caloric value and its heaviness it's recommended that you serve the tortillas with a mixed vegetable salad.

 Further details of interest

-The Lampreado can be kept for several days, and it is ideal for the "avio" (definition taken from the Royal Academy of Spanish Language: "Among pastors and country people, the provision taken to feed the herders for as long as it takes them to return to town or the farmhouse"), also provisions taken by travelers and "troperos" (mainly cattle drivers) to eat during their journey.
+Lampreado can be kept for several days, making it a good food for herders, travelers, and "troperos" (mainly cattle drivers).

-In the area of the department of Misiones, Paraguay, it's called "Lambreado", what elsewhere is known by the name of "marinera", made with either beef or chicken.
+In the Paraguayan department of Misiones, it is called "Lambreado", what elsewhere is known by the name of "marinera", made with either beef or chicken.